laminar-protocol/flow-protocol-ethereum/README.md

 - Money Market Protocol (design is being finalized)
 - Collateralized Margin Trading Protocol (design is being finalized)

+For formal verfication on the synthetic asset design, please refer to the [Flow Synthetic Asset Whitepaper](https://github.com/laminar-protocol/flow-protocol-whitepaper)

 ## Collateralized Synthetic Asset Protocol
 The collateralized synthetic asset protocol allows user to mint non-USD stable-coin fToken e.g. fEUR or fJPY using USD stable-coin e.g. DAI or equivalent as collateral.
 There are a number of use cases for fToken
 - as the basis for Forex margin trading protocol